Diabetic Diet: What to Eat with Diabetes

 As you try to keep your blood sugar levels on an even keel, it’s beneficial to eat three meals a day and to try not to skip meals.
 Eating regularly has been shown to help keep blood sugar and metabolism on track.

 Typically, a person needs to eat about every four to six hours during the day to maintain energy levels.
-"People with type 2 diabetes usually have better blood glucose control if their meals and grams of carbohydrates are spaced evenly throughout the day," says Connie Crawley, RD, LD, a nutrition and health specialist.
+"People with type 2 diabetes usually have better blood glucose control if their meals and grams of carbohydrates are spaced evenly throughout the day," says Connie Crawley, M.S., RD, LD, a nutrition and health specialist.

 What to Eat for Breakfast with Diabetes